shawernseel/Playlist_Project/README.md

 ## Phase 4: Task 2
 - As a user, I want to be able to add a song to a playlist
 - As a user, I want to be able to remove a song from a playlist

+## Phase 4: Task 3
+NOTE: My UML diagram does not include the PlaylistManagerApp class that was the console application (I just wanted to leave it in for reference, it is not actually used) Changes I would make:
+- I would reduce the coupling so that PlaylistAppGUI only makes an Account and not a playlist and an account
+- I would also increase cohesion by abstracting ActionListner() with lambda
+-